If you travel away from home overnight on business, you can deduct these travel expenses:

 Business-related tolls and parking

-If you rent a car while you're away from home on business, you can deduct only the business-use portion of the expenses.
+You might rent a car while you're away from home on business.
+If you do, you can deduct only the business-use portion of the expenses.
 To learn more, see the Car and Truck Expenses tax tip.

 Taxi, commuter bus, and airport limousine fares for transportation: